BLOG

 This allows users to find what they need faster, including:

-• Asking questions or making request within Gravity, such as “Show me all open payables over $10,000 this month.”
+• Asking questions or making requests within Gravity, such as “Show me all open payables over $10,000 this month.”

 • Quickly finding vendors, accounts or transactions